 The weighted average cost of capital for the company is 12.
 This value is greater than 75.55% stocks in the Consumer Cyclical sector that generate free cash flow.

 Return Relative to Current Share Price

-SEE, CULP, OXM, WPP, and WW can be thought of as valuation peers to KIRK, in the sense that they are in the Consumer Cyclical sector and have a similar price forecast based on DCF valuation.
+VSTO, NVR, CRWS, DENN, and FNKO can be thought of as valuation peers to KIRK, in the sense that they are in the Consumer Cyclical sector and have a similar price forecast based on DCF valuation.

 What can you make of the market’s standard disclaimer, ‘past performance cannot guarantee future returns.'
 Should you avoid every stock that has shown enormous growth in recent months?
 Or should you ignore it, and focus on the fast-appreciating equities?
 The savvy investor takes a smart middle path, treating stocks as individuals and evaluating them case by case.
 Past performance is no guarantee, but it can be an indicator, especially consistent, long-term performance.
 But that is only one part of the growth stock picture.

 To catch full episodes of all The Motley Fool's free podcasts, check out our podcast center.
 Today is Tuesday, Dec.
 29, and I'm your host, Emily Flippen.
 Today, I am joined by the cautiously competent clown of compounding calamitous cache, Brian Feroldi, to talk about some of the best performing consumer good companies of 2020.

 We at Insider Monkey have gone over 817 13F filings that hedge funds and prominent investors are required to file by the SEC The 13F filings show the funds’ and investors’ portfolio positions as of September 30th.
 In this article, we look at what those funds think of Kirkland’s, Inc. (NASDAQ:KIRK) based on that data. […]